Rickmarges/FPGA/README.md

 Hand in of paper | 15-06-2020 |

 ### Meetings
-The upcoming table containts all scheduled meetings.
+The upcoming table contains all scheduled meetings.

-Meeting number | Schedulde for
+Meeting number | Scheduled for
 :------------: | -------------
 #1 | 21-04-2020 08:30
 #2 | 24-04-2020 14:30